deepayan/deepayan.github.io/covid-19/pooled-testing.md

    not reflected by the mean squared error alone (such as $q$ becoming too high).

 Of course, we will not know $p$ in advance, and $p$ will also change over time as the infection spreads.
-Generally speaking, taking a fairly high $k$ (maybe around 30) would seem reasonable for a pilot study, with further refinements in subsequent rounds.
+Generally speaking, taking a fairly high $k$ (maybe around 20) would seem reasonable for a pilot study, with further refinements in subsequent rounds.

+Once a value of $k$ is fixed, the precision will naturally increase with $m$, the number of tests performed.
+A reasonable value for $m$ (which will depend on $p$) can be chosen based on some plausible values for $p$ and the desired precision.